 Contrary to some popular misconceptions, HIV is a difficult disease to get.
 Below we talk about the ways HIV is spread -- and how it is NOT spread.
-Follow a link from the list below, then click the up arrow upwards arrowto bring you back to this point if you want to look at another link.
+Follow a link from the list below, then click the up arrow to bring you back to this point if you want to look at another link.
 Or, you can read straight through the entire document.

 Infection may only happen if one of the persons involved is infected with HIV.
 Some people assume that certain behaviors (such as anal sex) cause AIDS, even if HIV is not present.
 This is not true.

-The concentration of HIV determines whether infection may happen.
+In sufficient quantity;The concentration of HIV determines whether infection may happen.
 In blood, for example, the virus is very concentrated.
 A small amount of blood is enough to infect someone.
 A much larger amount of other fluids would be needed for HIV transmission.

-It is not enough to be in contact with an infected fluid to become infected.
+And it must get into the bloodstream.It is not enough to be in contact with an infected fluid to become infected.
 Healthy, unbroken skin does not allow HIV to get into the body; it is an excellent barrier to HIV infection.
 HIV can only enter through an open cut or sore, or through contact with the mucous membranes in the anus and rectum, the genitals, the mouth, and the eyes.

 Generally, when people ask the question, "How long can HIV survive outside the body?" they have come into contact with some body fluid that they think might contain HIV, and are worried about transmission.
 Almost always these questions are about casual contact, and we know the virus is not transmitted except during unprotected sex, sharing needles, or through significant and direct exposure to infected blood.

-The length of time HIV can survive outside the body depends on:
+Length of timeThe length of time HIV can survive outside the body depends on:

 In a laboratory, HIV has been kept alive for up to 15 days, and even after the body fluid containing it had dried.
 However, these experiments involved an extremely high concentration of the virus which was kept at a stable temperature and humidity.
 These conditions are very unlikely to exist outside of a laboratory.
 HIV is very fragile, and many common substances, including hot water, soap, bleach and alcohol, will kill it.

-The chances of becoming infected with HIV by handling a body fluid are extremely small, because a body fluid will rarely have access to a person's bloodstream.
+Risk of transmissionThe chances of becoming infected with HIV by handling a body fluid are extremely small, because a body fluid will rarely have access to a person's bloodstream.
 However, anyone handling blood, semen or vaginal fluids should be careful to avoid touching them with broken skin or getting them into mucous membranes (such as those around the eye).
 Spills of blood should be mopped up, cleaned with soap and water, then cleaned with bleach.
 For maximum safety, the person cleaning the spill should also wear latex gloves, and should wash the hands thoroughly after the cleanup.

-Air does not kill the virus.
+Exposure to airAir does not kill the virus.
 The virus cannot live in the air.
 It can live only in human cells, but it can survive in a body fluid exposed to the air.

-HIV can survive for several days in blood in a needle, so used needles are risky, and should always be cleaned with bleach or alcohol before use.
+NeedlesHIV can survive for several days in blood in a needle, so used needles are risky, and should always be cleaned with bleach or alcohol before use.

 HIV can be transmitted from an infected person to another through: